-Long Term (4- 10 Years)
+Long Term (4-10 Years)

-- Fund Affordable Housing Trust Fund- Based on utilization of the Affordable Housing Trust Fund within the Short Term Implementation Phase and analysis of need, inject the appropriate amount of new capital each budget year into the fund to support programs and services. - Adopt Linkage Fee-Based on results of Nexus Study consider adoption of a Linkage Fee to create new financial resources to support affordable housing. - Purchase Assistance Program- If the County desires to implement a purchase assistance program for public servants, a budget would need to be determined and adopted to support the program. - Dedicate Additional Program Fees into the Affordable Housing Trust Fund- Identify other program revenues to be deposited in the Affordable Housing Trust Fund.
+- Fund Affordable Housing Trust Fund Based on utilization of the Affordable Housing Trust Fund within the Short Term Implementation Phase and analysis of need, inject the appropriate amount of new capital each budget year into the fund to support programs and services. - Adopt Linkage Fee-Based on results of Nexus Study consider adoption of a Linkage Fee to create new financial resources to support affordable housing. - Purchase Assistance Program If the County desires to implement a purchase assistance program for public servants, a budget would need to be determined and adopted to support the program. - Dedicate Additional Program Fees into the Affordable Housing Trust Fund- Identify other program revenues to be deposited in the Affordable Housing Trust Fund. - Explore additional funding opportunities for Transit- Coordinate existing transit investments in SunRail and LYNX to leverage federal and state grant opportunities.
+Identify other revenue sources to improve access to transit.
+Explore additional revenue sources for transit.